fakela/documentation/tutorials/passport-ocr.md

 #### Confidence Score and Polygon
-Each predicted field contains a confidence_score and a polygon that shows the level of accuracy of the extracted data.
+Each predicted field contains a **confidence_score** and a **polygon** which is the box indicating the location of the properties extracted on the document.

 ```json
  {